LBMC/Lemaire_et_al_2019/Database_creator/doc/source/sed.rst

 .. warning::

         There are 4 exons in fasterDB having a length below 0 nucleotide.
-Those exons are present in FasterDB too.
+Those exons are present in SED database too.

 Prerequisite